MikhailProg/telecom_task/README.md

 In SLAVE state the sensor only accepts connections from other sensors and replies to HELLO or GET.
 It also starts timer to detect when there is no messages for long time.
-When the timeout is triggered the sensor changes it state to UNKOWN and detects its new role (read above).
+When the timeout is triggered the sensor changes it state to UNKNOWN and detects its new role (read about UNKNOWN state).

 In MASTER state the sensor polls addresses that are LESS than its own address.
 The sensor accepts connections from other sensors as before.
 If it receives GET